-Students who have disabilities and need special accommodations, such as extended time to take exams or other reasonable academic accommodations, should contact the Office of Services for Students with Disabilities immediately after accepting admission to a Cox program or as soon as possible after arriving at Cox.
+Students who have disabilities and need special accommodations, such as extended time to take exams or other reasonable academic accommodations, should contact the Office of Disability Accommodations and Success Strategies immediately after accepting admission to a Cox program or as soon as possible after arriving at Cox.
 Since Cox graduate courses are taught in eight-week modules, students may have projects due by the second class meeting or midterm exams three or four weeks after classes begin.
 It is necessary that students requesting reasonable accommodations do so as early as possible.

 The documentation review process for establishing eligibility for receiving reasonable accommodation can take as long as two weeks and is required before reasonable accommodations may be arranged.
-In order to determine their eligibility for reasonable accommodations, students who have disabilities and would like to be considered for services must request services themselves by phone or letter and submit appropriate, current documentation of their disability directly to the Office of Services for Students with Disabilities.
+In order to determine their eligibility for reasonable accommodations, students who have disabilities and would like to be considered for services must request services themselves by phone or letter and submit appropriate, current documentation of their disability directly to the Office of Disability Accommodations and Success Strategies.
 In their requests, students should indicate what assistance is being sought and provide information on how to be contacted after the documentation is reviewed.
 Documentation will not be reviewed unless students make such a request.